somosphi/ts-seed-jest/README.md

-# node-ts-seed
+# Typescript Seed Backend

 ## Description
+This is a template repository to serve as seed for new projects developed @somosphi.
+This repo uses Typescript as development language, Jest as test framework and other main packages.

-This is a project totally based in [this project](https://github.com/4alltecnologia/node-ts-seed).
-I made some changes to use jest, ramda and other packages that I prefer.
+**Obs**: This project is developed based in [this repo](https://github.com/somosphi/node-ts-seed).

 ### Installing and testing the app